-A recession will usually last for anywhere from six to 18 months.
-The duration can vary depending on the severity of the downturn, and what measures the country’s government and central bank (the Federal Reserve, in the US) take to address it, among other factors.
+A recession will usually last for anywhere from 6 to 18 months.
+The duration can vary depending on the severity of the downturn, and what measures the country’s government and central bank (the Federal Reserve, in the U.S.) take to address it, among other factors.
 While a one-time event (such as the financial crisis of 2008) can trigger a recession, economic downturns are part of the business cycle and have many underlying factors.

 What Happens During a Recession?

 During a recession, it’s common to see stock prices fall and the unemployment rate rise.
 Stock prices fall because investors have less income to invest and less faith in the market to increase their investment.
 This decreases demand for stocks, meaning stock prices (and thus portfolio values) will naturally go down.

 Business revenues also decrease during a recession, which leads many to stop hiring new workers or lay off some of their existing workforce.
 Many companies will go out of business altogether, further increasing job losses.
 This causes the unemployment rate to increase.
 A larger unemployed population as well as general economic unease leads to more consumers saving their money instead of spending it.
 This decrease in spending can cause business revenues to falter even more, starting the cycle anew.